UpstreamCode/upstreamcode.github.io/getinvolved.markdown

 cover: tea-laptop.jpg
 ---

-## I’m a developer.
-How can I join?
+## How can I join?

 ### From home
 If you're an industry professional, it would be a privilege to touch base with you about our projects and explore how the Lord might be overlapping your story with ours.
 Send us an email at [upstream.code@gmail.com](mailto:upstream.code@gmail.com).

 ### Short-term
 Edge and Venture are our short and mid-term opportunities up to one year long.
 They are support raised through Pioneers, and we are able to work with universities to fulfill internship requirements.
-We’d love for you to join us!
-Check out [Pioneers.org](https://edge.pioneers.org/#/) for more details.   <br />
+We’d love for you to join us. <br/><br/>Summer 2021, we will have a short-term trip in which you can use your skills for missions with our team! <br/>Check it out: [Edge Trip 2021 - Upstream Team](https://edge.pioneers.org/opportunities/developer-summer-mission-trip/)   <br />

 ### Long-term
 Whether you’re looking to move overseas or are already on the field, we want to connect with you.
-If Upstream isn’t a good fit, we may have connections with other teams and projects that might be.
-We’d love to be a resource for you.
+We have connections with field teams in Pioneers and projects that might be a good fit for your skills, and we’d love to be a resource for you.

 <br />